 27. Garden trellis arches

 Engage the whole family in a delightful project by constructing a wooden arch trellis.
 Climbing plants and vibrant flower-filled trellis can transform your space into enchanting sanctuaries.
 It creates a whimsical atmosphere that entices wildlife and adds a touch of magic to your haven.

 If space is limited, don’t despair.
 Planting wildflowers in a large plant pot offers a creative alternative to meadows.
 The bright colours and diverse mix of plants still attract plenty of wildlife.
 This scheme will also create a miniature ecosystem within a confined space.

 29. Corner pergola with table

 A stylish pergola and bistro set will help you relax in the corner of your garden while protecting you from the sun.
 Add climbing vines and pot plants to entice bees and birds into your garden.

-And if you want a spot to relax and watch all your newfound friends – why not check out our range of garden buildings via the button below?Shop Garden Buildings
+And if you want a spot to relax and watch all your newfound friends, why not build a wildlife watching room?
+A garden shed and log cabin make the perfect choice for this DIY approach!
+Check out our range of garden buildings via the button below!

 Consider diving into: How to Install Insect Curtains in Your OutbuildingShop Garden Buildings